stappersg/vBook/src/filtering/objects.md

 ```
 <p class="ann"> Declaring objects in scripts </p>

-See the [TODO] module to get an extensive list of objects constructors.
+See the [Object reference](../ref/vSL/api/fn::global::objects.md) to get an extensive list of objects constructors.

 ## Modules